This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Actually, most ski instructors do not recommend teaching kids to ski with a harness.
-The problem comes not from use of a ski harness for kids itself, but from improper use of the leashes.
-In fact, you’ll find many ski schools have kids wear ski vests with handles on the back, but I’ve never seen a ski school, or heard of one that encourages the use of ski harnesses with leashes.
+The problem comes not from the use of a ski harness for kids itself but from improper use of the leashes.
+In fact, you’ll find many ski schools have kids wearing ski vests with handles on the back, but I’ve never seen a ski school, or heard of one that encourages the use of ski harnesses with leashes.

 Most ski schools teach kids to ski using an edgie wedgie, but that’s about it in terms of ski training tools for kids.

 When should you avoid a ski trainer harness?

 A ski harness should never be used with leashes after a child can confidently stop and turn in all beginner terrain.
 We have our kids wear a harness until they are about 5 years old because the handle on the back of the harness makes it much easier to help them onto the chairlift, and gives you something to hold on to if they start to wiggle during the ride up.
 Remember, the problem with a ski harness, isn’t the harness itself, but rather the improper use of the leashes.